Chapter 6 – Dimensions of Wellness

 How Much Sleep Do We Need?

-The amount of sleep a person needs depends on many factors, including age, and getting a full night of quality sleep is important.
-For most adults, seven to eight hours a night is an optimal amount of sleep.
+The amount of sleep a person needs depends on many factors For most adults, seven to eight hours a night is an optimal amount of sleep.
 The amount of sleep a person needs also increases if he or she has been deprived of sleep in previous days.
 Getting too little sleep creates a “sleep debt,” which is a lot like being overdrawn at a bank.
 Eventually, your body will demand that the debt be repaid.
 We don’t seem to adapt to getting less sleep than we need; while we may get used to a sleep-depriving schedule, our judgment, reaction time, and other functions are still impaired.
-As a student,, that means that sleep-deprivation may prevent you from studying, learning, and performing as well as you can.
+As a student, that means sleep-deprivation may prevent you from studying, learning, and performing as well as you can.

 Experts say that if you feel drowsy during the day, even during boring activities, you haven’t had enough sleep.
 If you routinely fall asleep within five minutes of lying down, you probably have severe sleep deprivation, possibly even a sleep disorder.
 “Microsleeps,” or very brief episodes of sleep in an otherwise awake person, are another mark of sleep deprivation.
 In many cases, people are not aware that they are experiencing microsleeps.
 The widespread practice of “burning the candle at both ends” has created so much sleep deprivation that what is really abnormal sleepiness is now almost the norm.